cobbzilla/mobiletto/README.md

 All drivers are tested for identical behavior with 30 tests for each driver.

+Today the supported drivers are:

+* `s3`: read/write an Amazon S3 bucket
+* `local`: read/write to local filesystem

 # Basic usage
     const { mobiletto, readFile } = require('mobiletto')